 In the end, Wondrich says, Seestedt decided to make an earlier, maltier style of Old Tom gin, using a base of malted grain distillate blended with neutral spirit and aged for three to six months in French oak barrels with no added sugar.

 As Seestedt himself says, “Malty gins provide a crossover for whiskey drinkers to appreciate gin.
 What we think of as traditional dry gins are essentially flavored vodka.
 Malt-based gins are more like a flavored whiskey.”

 Other distilleries, however, don’t rely on historical accounts and take a more traditional English approach to the gin.
-James and Miranda Hayman of Hayman Distillers is the fifth generation to operate the distillery.
-They continue to use the same recipe as when their family first started making Old Tom in the 1860s.
+James and Miranda Hayman of Hayman Distillers are the fifth generation to operate the distillery.
+They continue to use the same recipe as when their family first started making Old Tom gin in the 1860s.
 James Hayman firmly believes the gin should not be aged.

-Many of the drinks Jerry Thomas included in his classic book Bartenders Guide: How To Mix Drinks call for Old Tom gin.
+Many of the drinks Jerry Thomas included in his classic book, “Bartenders Guide: How to Mix Drinks,” call for Old Tom gin.
 The problem, Wondrich says, is no one knows exactly what the Old Tom that Thomas used tasted like.
-Try one of Thomas’s recipes with three different Old Toms now and you’re likely to get three very different cocktails.
+Try one of Thomas’ recipes with three different Old Tom gins now, and you’re likely to get three very different cocktails.
 Talk about a blessing and a curse.

-As a basic guide, Wondrich suggests using the lighter styles like Hayman’s and Tanqueray in cocktails like the classic Martinez and Ramos Gin Fizz, which gives a “leaner, but elegant” effect.
+As a basic guide, Wondrich suggests using the lighter styles like Hayman’s and Tanqueray in cocktails like the classic Martinez and Ramos Gin Fizz, which gives a “leaner but elegant” effect.

-Wondrich recommends using the maltier, more robust Old Toms in gin punch, an Old Fashioned or a Collins, saying, “It goes really well with citrus and in simple, elemental cocktails.
+Wondrich recommends using the maltier, more robust Old Toms in gin punch, an Old Fashioned or a Tom Collins, saying, “It goes really well with citrus and in simple, elemental cocktails.
 It’s rich enough that you can do simple things with it.”